 The most common way to thicken milk with a starch is to add a tablespoon of butter and your starch to a pan while heating it on medium low.

 Stir your mixture, creating a roux.
 Then add your milk to the mixture and continue to stir until it is well blended.
 You will now have a well thickened milk perfect for all types of sauces.

 Starches are composed of tiny granules that absorb, or bond with liquid.
 There are many starches you can use to thicken milk including cornstarch, flour, and tapioca starch.Tip

 Thickening Milk for Desserts

 You may find that your dessert recipe calls for thickened milk.
-It is especially common in custard recipes.
+This is particularly common in custard recipes.

-You can thicken milk in a dessert by adding one egg and mixing it in with your egg, stirring by hand.
-Be sure that when using egg to thicken milk it is only in recipes that are cooked.
+You can thicken milk in a dessert by adding one egg and mixing it in with your milk, stirring by hand.
+Be sure that when using egg to thicken milk it is only in recipes that are heated.

 Thickening Milk FAQ

 How can I make my milk thicker fast?

 The quickest way to thicken milk is by stirring in xanthan gum until desired thickness is achieved.
 The second fastest way to thicken milk is by adding in corn starch or all-purpose flour.